fengyunzaidushi/awesome-github-repos/data.md

 *   [bleedline/aimoneyhunter](https://github.com/bleedline/aimoneyhunter) - ai副业赚钱大集合，教你如何利用ai做一些副业项目，赚取更多额外收益。The Ultimate Guide to Making Money with AI Side Hustles: Learn how to leverage AI for some cool side gigs and rake in some extra cash.
 Check out the English version for more insights.

-*   [bestailist/awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
-This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.

 *   [trungdq88/Awesome-Black-Friday-Cyber-Monday](https://github.com/trungdq88/Awesome-Black-Friday-Cyber-Monday) - Awesome apps, software, and SaaS deals on Black Friday.

 *   [litter-coder/midjourney-proxy-plus](https://github.com/litter-coder/midjourney-proxy-plus) - midjourney-proxy的先行版